rockdaboot/wget2/docs/wget2.md

 ### `-s`, `--verify-sig`

   Enable PGP signature verification.
 When enabled Wget2 will attempt to download and verify PGP signatures against their corresponding files.
-  Any file downloaded that has a content type of `application/*` will have an additional request added for `<name>.sig`.
+Any file downloaded that has a content type of `application/*` will cause Wget2 to send another request for a file with the same name and an extension added as defined by the `--signature-extension` option.
 If the content type for the signature request is `application/pgp-signature`, Wget2 will attempt to verify the signature against the original file.

+### `--signature-extension`

+  Specify the file extension for signature files, without the leading ".".
+The default is "sig".
+Currently, you may define only one possible signature extension which will be tried.

 ### `--gnupg-homedir`